usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/UseCases/SourceToSource/SourceToSource.md

 ---
-title: Source to Source transformations with Rascal
+title: Source to Source transformations
 ---

 Rascal is particularly good for source-to-source transformation.
 There are many forms of